srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Within the list of IoT devices, select the checkbox to the left of the DPSSimulatedDevice1 Device ID.

-    > [!IMPORTANT] Make sure you select the device representing the simulated device that you used for this lab.
+    > **IMPORTANT**: Make sure you select the device representing the simulated device that you used for this lab.

 1. At the top of the blade, click **Delete**.